 Beyond native statistics, Instagram Stories navigation can be enhanced with external analytics tools and custom dashboards.
 These solutions allow users to compare multiple accounts, track the impact of specific campaigns, or cross-reference Story data with other metrics, such as website clicks or sales.
 Combined with other social media insights, navigation then becomes a powerful lever for driving a comprehensive influencer strategy.

-To gain a deeper understanding of audience behavior, it is also possible to stay informed about developments in video formats social media, whether it's the new features on Instagram, the rise of functionalities on other platforms, or the increasing integration of video in hybrid environments like Instagram and TikTok on TVThese changes are gradually altering how stories are consumed, and therefore how their navigation statistics are read.
+To go further in understanding audience behavior, it is also possible to stay informed about developments in social video formats, whether it’s new features on Instagram, the rise of functionality on other platforms, or the growing integration of video into hybrid environments such as Instagram and TikTok on TVThese changes are gradually altering how stories are consumed, and therefore how their navigation statistics are read.

 Since 2016, ValueYourNetwork has been supporting brands and creators in addressing these types of challenges, drawing on hundreds of successful social media campaigns.
-By combining in-depth analysis of the navigating Instagram stories With their in-depth expertise in influencer marketing, the team helps build successful collaborations between influencers and advertisers.
+By combining in-depth analysis of the navigating Instagram stories With deep expertise in influencer marketing, the team helps build high-performing collaborations between influencers and advertisers.
 To benefit from tailored support and effectively connect your brand universe with the right creators, contact us and unlock the full potential of your stories.